UtrechtUniversity/ricgraph/docs/ricgraph_restapi.md

 ```
 http://127.0.0.1:3030/api/person/search?value=John+Doe
 ```
-*/person/search* is the endpoint, *value* a query parameter to the REST API, and *John+Doe* the value for the query parameter.
+*/person/search* is the endpoint, *value* the name of a query parameter to the REST API, and *John+Doe* the value for the query parameter.

 You can use the online documentation in Ricgraph Explorer